Gerald R. Ford-class aircraft carrier: Crew accommodations

 Systems that reduce crew workload have allowed the ship's company on Gerald R. Ford-class carriers to total only 2,600 sailors, about 700 fewer than a Nimitz-class carrier.
 The massive, 180-man berthing areas on the Nimitz class are replaced by 40-rack berthing areas on Gerald R. Ford-class carriers.
 The smaller berthings are quieter and the layout requires less foot traffic through other spaces.
 Typically the racks are stacked three high, with locker space per person.
 The berthings do not feature modern "sit-up" racks with more headroom; bottom and middle racks only accommodate a sailor lying down.
-Each berthing has an associated head, including showers, vacuum-powered septic-system toilets (no urinals since the berthings are built gender-neutral) and sinks to reduce travel and traffic to access those facilities.
+Each berthing has an associated head, including showers, vacuum-powered septic-system toilets with no urinals, since the berthings are built gender-neutral and sinks to reduce travel and traffic to access those facilities.
 WiFi-enabled lounges are located across the passageway in separate spaces from the berthing's racks.

 Since deployment, the first two carriers of the class have run into problems with the plumbing of the waste system.
 The pipes were too narrow to handle the load of users, resulting in the vacuum failing and repeatedly clogged toilets.
 To alleviate the problem, specialized acidic cleaning solutions have been used to flush out the sewage system.
 These cleaning treatments cost about $400,000 each time, resulting in a substantial unplanned increase in the lifetime expense of operating these ships according to the GAO.
 These cleanings will have to be performed for the lifetime of the ship.